delciopolanco/synthecticapi-agile-monkey/README.md

 The purpose of this README file is to explain how to run this project from scratch.
 You will need minimal configuration on your end to run the service and start testing.

-## Prerequisites

-- Docker installed on your machine
-- Docker Compose installed on your machine
-- A GitHub account for OAuth 2.0 authentication

-### Including user as ADMIN

-There is an v1/user/ route that is only allowed for priviliged users, to be able to access you will need to add your github email account into the Default Admin Roles of this app.

-**Steps:**

-Go to ./src/main/resources/application.properties

-add your email into the `app.admin.emails`, each email needs to be separated by comma. save the file, once you login to the swagger page will the email will have an ADMIN role by default.

-`ex:
-app.admin.emails=my@email.com,mysecond@mail.com`

 ## Technologies Used

 This project uses the following technologies: